sheepspirit/SOUL/docs/MONETIZATION.md

 - **Default rate:** 3%
 - **Maximum cap:** 5%
 - **Minimum floor:** 0% (can be waived during early growth stages)
-- **Fee recipient:** The project's core treasury, maintained transparently by the founder and/or a future DAO.
+- **Fee recipient:** The project's core treasury, maintained transparently by the founder and/or a future DAO
+- **Fee currency:** The fee may be automatically converted to **USDT** or another stablecoin for sustainability and clarity

 ---